Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “Easy!
 Easy!
 We’re on your side!”

 Bill uncoiled.
 She’d been expecting to walk right out into a wall of guns and cops.
-After the shit that’d gone down in NYC, her Handler had stuffed her into a cargo container---one of the expensive ones, with a stasis field---and promised she’d come out somewhere useful.
+After the shit that’d gone down in NYC, her Handler had stuffed her into a cargo container - one of the expensive ones, with a stasis field - and promised she’d come out somewhere useful.

 *Considering* the shit that’d gone down in NYC, it was a fuckin’ miracle that his plan had worked.
 The farmboy with the weird British accent who’d opened the doors sure didn’t look like a cop.